PlagueHO/Powershell/DSCTools/README.md

 https://github.com/PlagueHO/Powershell/tree/master/DSCTools/Examples

 ### Todo Items
-Add ability to build the DSC configuration files if the MOF can't be found but the PS1 file can be found.
+- Add ability to build the DSC configuration files if the MOF can't be found but the PS1 file can be found.
-Add support for passing credentials to Start-DSCPushMode Force rebuild MOF if the PS1 file is newer.
+- Force rebuild MOF if the PS1 file is newer.
-Add support for Nodes to provide credentials to connect to a Pull Server.
+- Add support for Nodes to provide credentials to connect to a Pull Server.